Jump to Noonday

 A Collect for Mission

-We pray for our sisters and brothers members of the United Church of Christ.
+We pray for our sisters and brothers members of the Native Baptist Church of Cameroon.

 The Commemoration